-My first cd, Flight of the Atom Bee, is a collection of instrumental pieces, strange and beautiful, featuring a lot of early analogue synthesizer technology along with an Emu SP-12 drum machine, a Jupiter 8x-P digital/analogue hybrid, and all sorts of outboard processors.
+My first cd, Flight of the Atom Bee, was a collection of instrumental pieces, strange and beautiful, featuring a lot of early analogue synthesizer technology along with an Emu SP-12 drum machine, a Jupiter 8x-P digital/analogue hybrid, and all sorts of outboard processors.
 To say I didn’t know what I was doing as I plunged back into modern music production is an understatement.
 But I heard music in my head I had to get out.
+I still love the album.

-Inspired by the weird fiction of Cordwainer Smith, Flight of the Atom Bee is
+Inspired by the weird fiction of Cordwainer Smith, the music of Kraftwerk, Walter Carlos, David Bowie, The Beatles, Claude Debussy, Jimi Hendrix, and Brian Eno, Flight of the Atom Bee remains a timeless collection of classic electronica.

 Here is the track list: